sous-chefs/ruby_rbenv/CONTRIBUTING.md

 # Contributing to this cookbook

-We are glad you want to contribute to the sysctl cookbook!
+We are glad you want to contribute to the rubyt_rbenv cookbook!
 The first step is the desire to improve the project.

 ## Quick-contribute

-* Create an issue on the github [issue tracker](https://github.com/sous-chefs/sysctl/issues)
+* Create an issue on the github [issue tracker](https://github.com/sous-chefs/ruby_rbenv/issues)
 * Link to your patch as a rebased git branch or pull request from the ticket

 We regularly review contributions and will get back to you if we have any suggestions or concerns.